We are here to talk about demons;

 My goal for this artice is to have everyone feel a sense of terror for anyone who is sent to the Lake of Fire, for it is forever.

 I don’t believe in purgatory as a reform school.
-The New Testament doesn’t talk about it, and it is our current contract with God.
+The New Testament, our current contract with God, doesn’t talk about it.

 And you have just read some of what the New Testament says about demons and hell.